- December 29, 2018

 The second report is based on research by Duke University’s Samuel DuBois Cook Center on Social Equity and Insight Center for Community Development’s study called “Fighting at Birth: Eradicating the Black-White Infant Mortality Gap.”
 We know that data doesn’t lie, or so all the CSI and forensic television shows assure us.

-Beneath the numbers
+how to order prednisone taper Beneath the numbers

 It was once thought that the most significant factors in deaths among pregnant women or the cause of premature births were so-called “risky behaviors.”
 The most obvious adverse behaviors included smoking, alcohol abuse and drug use.
 Long-term studies showed that a reduction in risky behavior and increasing women’s access to education and employment opportunities shifted maternal and infant outcomes.
 It was proven that if women received more education and enjoyed economic security through employment, they were less likely to engage in behaviors that placed them and their unborn child at risk.
 That is no longer the case.
 Both the UC San Francisco and Duke reports blow that thesis out of the water.

 What the studies revealed was that assumption of positive health outcomes for mothers and infants through a reduction in risky behaviors and improved socio-economic status was certainly true, but only for white women.
 For Black women, not only is this assumption proven false, but what the Duke study made crystal clear was that Black women with higher education and more economic success were at an even greater risk of early death for them and their infants during pregnancy and were more likely to deliver prematurely.